 The extra calories the person burns may help them maintain a moderate weight.

 Finding an exercise they enjoy may be the key to a person continuing to participate in it over the long term, according to

-Whether that be yoga, weight training, or tennis, enjoying exercise can help keep a person engaged and make it feel less like work and more like leisure.
+Whether a person prefers yoga, weight training, tennis, or some other form of physical activity, enjoying exercise can help keep a person engaged and make it feel less like work and more like leisure.

 6. Buddy up

 Consider enlisting a friend who shares the same goals.

 Instead of reaching for sugary foods when a person is hungry, they could try consuming healthier snacks, such as nuts.

 Learn more about foods to avoid when trying to lose weight.